murilloves/Trip-Planner/README.md

 ## Project Details:

 1 - Countries dashboard where:
     1.1 - User can select home country
     1.2 - User can pick 5 countries he wants to visit 1.3 - User can see:
-	1) NAME OF THEIR HOME COUNTRY AND FAVORITES
+	    I   NAME OF THEIR HOME COUNTRY AND FAVORITES
-	2) COUNTRIES CAPITALS
+	    II  COUNTRIES CAPITALS
-	3) CURRENT EXCHANGE RATE AGAINST HOME CURRENCY
-   1.4 - User can Add and Remove Countries from their list 1.5 - User can Change Home Country
+	    III CURRENT EXCHANGE RATE AGAINST HOME CURRENCY 1.4 - User can Add and Remove Countries from their list 1.5 - User can Change Home Country

 APIs Used
 * Countries GraphQL API - https://github.com/trevorblades/countries